-- Inpatient hospital days a recipient is allowed to be absent from a nursing facility while admitted to a hospital under certain conditions.
+• Inpatient hospital days - a recipient is allowed to be absent from a nursing facility while admitted to a hospital under certain conditions.
 The facility must hold the recipient's bed during the absence and Medicaid will continue to pay the per diem cost unless or until the recipient exhausts their allowed days.
-Current policy allows 15 days per each hospital stay with no maximum hospital leave days per year. - Home/therapeutic leave days a recipient is allowed to be absent from a nursing facility in order to return home for holidays and/or other special events or occasions.
+Current policy allows 15 days per each hospital stay with no maximum hospital leave days per year.

+- Home/therapeutic leave days a recipient is allowed to be absent from a nursing facility in order to return home for holidays and/or other special events or occasions.
 The facility must hold the recipient's bed during the absence and Medicaid will continue to pay the per diem cost unless or until the recipient exhausts their allowed days.
-Current policy allows up to 58 days per state fiscal year, not to exceed 15 days per absence. - Other leave may be allowed that is not mentioned in eligibility policy.
+Current policy allows up to 42 days per state fiscal year, not to exceed 15 days per absence, plus the following holidays - o Christmas, including the day before and after - o Thanksgiving, including the day before and after - Other leave may be allowed that is not mentioned in eligibility policy.
 The Division of Medicaid's Administrative Code specifies the type of leave allowed and the limits placed on the leave, if applicable.